ndwarshuis/org-sql/doc/table-descriptions.md

 ## timestamps

 Each row stores one timestamp.
-Any timestamps in this table that are not referenced in other tables are part of the headlines's contents (the part after the logbook
+Any timestamps in this table that are not referenced in other tables are part of the headlines's contents (the part after the logbook).

 | Column | Description |
 |  -  |  -  |